nymea/nymea-docs/docs/plugins/plugin-json.md

     "setupMethod": "PushButton"

-See [Basic Concepts](basic-concepts#thing-creation) for more details on create methods.
+See [things setup](thing-setup#thing-setup) for more details on setup methods.

 ### Events

 Each thing can have events.
-For more details on how events work, see [Basic concepts](basic-concepts#thing-events).
+For more details on how events work, see [this page](events-actions-states#thing-events).

 Events are defined as `eventTypes` and follow this structure: